hls333555/OpenGL/README.md

 The most commonly used shaders are **vertex shaders** and **fragment shaders**(aka **pixel shaders**), there are also other types of shaders including tessellation shaders, geometry shaders etc.

-For simplicity, when a drawcall is issued, the vertex shader will get called **once for each vertex that were trying to render**, then the fragment shader will get called **once for each pixel in the triangle that needs to get filled in**, then you will see the result on the screen.
+For simplicity, when a draw call is issued, the vertex shader will get called **once for each vertex that were trying to render**, then the fragment shader will get called **once for each pixel in the triangle that needs to get filled in**, then you will see the result on the screen.

 **The primary purpose of the vertex shader is to tell OpenGL where the vertex to be in the screen space.** It has nothing to do with color or lighting etc.